-Going forward, to accommodate this wide array of aspect ratios under a singular standard, the geometric mean of the extreme ratios (1.33 and 2.39) was taken at approx 1.78, rounded to whole numbers as 16:9.
-This was done to efficiently cater to all the aspect ratios under the same screen by minimizing the presence black bars across the entire ratio spectrum.
+When a governing body for aspect ratios was created, they have decided to unify the wide array of aspect ratios under a singular standard, and the geometric mean of the extreme ratios (figured out to be 1.33 and 2.39) was taken at approximately 1.78, thus resulting to a new aspect ratio called 16:9.
+The creation of the standard widescreen aspect ratio was done to efficiently cater to all the aspect ratios on the same screen in theaters by minimizing the presence of black bars found across the entire ratio spectrum.

-Following this 16:9 ratio, screens were manufactured.
-The resolution or detail (1280×720, 1920×1080) was just a measure of the horizontal and vertical pixel array size and correspondingly, picture clarity.
+Following the 16:9 ratio, screens that would accommodate it were manufactured.
+The resolution or detail (1280×720 or 1920×1080) was used as a measure of the horizontal and vertical pixel array size and the picture clarity of the screen.